-A series of matches played under knock-out rules featuring
+A series of matches played under knock-out rules.

 Among those playing in today's match

-Organised by the International Cavaliers Cricket Club tn association with Rothmans of Pan Mall in aid of the Tom Cartwrlght Benefit Fund
+(Organised by the International Cavaliers Cricket Club in association with Rothmans of Pan Mall in aid of the Tom Cartwright Benefit Fund)

 for the deaf and hard of hearing